Robert Twigger

-Robert Twigger (born 30 October 1962) is a British artist and writer.
+Robert Twigger (born 30 October 1962) is a British author.
 He travels widely but divides his time mostly between the UK and Egypt.

 Life

-Twigger was educated at Balliol College, Oxford University.
+Robert Twigger educated at Balliol College, Oxford University.
 He initially studied engineering, but after six weeks switched to politics and philosophy.
 He won the Newdigate Prize for poetry.
 He also staged a film festival for student films, as well as directing two films himself.

 Following university, he worked in the publicity department of a record company and taught English and studied martial arts in Japan for three years.
 After that he travelled widely in remote places for a number of years.
-He stood in the 2001 general election in the Oxford West and Abingdon constituency, receiving 93 votes.
+He stood, as an experiment in participatory politics, for the Extinction Club party in the 2001 general election in the Oxford West and Abingdon constituency, receiving 93 votes.

-Twigger has written fiction and non-fiction books, as well as articles for newspapers and magazines including The Daily Telegraph, The Sunday Times, Lonely Planet magazine, Maxim, the Financial Times and Esquire.
+Robert Twigger has written 15 award winning fiction and non-fiction books, which have been translated into 16 languages.
+He has also written articles for newspapers and magazines including The Daily Telegraph, The Sunday Times, Lonely Planet magazine, Maxim, the Financial Times and Esquire.
+He is a winner of the William Hill Sportsbook of the Year award and the Somerset Maugham award and in 2007 his book Angry White Pyjamas was voted by Waterstone's staff as the best sportsbook of the last 25 years.